On-device Training: A First Overview on Existing Systems: Performance Gains of On-device Training Systems

 This section presents the performance gains of the surveyed systems.
-Overall, researchers use one or several metrics from the following four metrics to measure their systems: accuracy improvement, memory usage, training speed, and energy consumption.
+Overall, researchers use one or several metrics from the following four metrics to measure their systems: accuracy improvement, memory usage reduction, energy consumption reduction, and training acceleration.
 Section~\ref{subsec:Baselines} summarises the baselines against which the systems compare their performance.
-Section~\ref{subsec:accuracy} describes the accuracy improvement brought by these ODL methods.
-One of the goals of ODL is to keep improving the accuracy of the deployed model.
-Therefore, this is the key outcome of ODL.
+Section~\ref{subsec:accuracy} describes the accuracy improvement brought by these on-device training methods.
+One of the goals of on-device training is to keep improving the accuracy of the deployed model.
+Therefore, this is the key outcome of on-device training.
 Section~\ref{subsec:memoryreduction} presents the optimized memory usage of the different systems.
-Limited memory is the main bottleneck of on-device learning systems.
-Hence this is one of the most important metrics to evaluate the system.
+Limited memory is the main bottleneck of on-device training systems.
+Hence, this is one of the most important metrics for evaluating the system.
+Section~\ref{subsec:energyconsumption} shows the energy consumption of model training, which is another concern for IoT devices that are normally battery-powered.
 Section~\ref{subsec:trainingspeed} describes the training speed improvement, which is another important evaluation metric for on-device training.
 The training tasks are expected to be completed within a reasonable time.
-Section~\ref{subsec:energyconsumption} shows the energy consumption of model training, which is another concern for IoT devices that are normally battery-powered.
+Table~\ref{tab:performancegain} summarizes the performance gain of the discussed on-device training systems.